Pratham-Gauswami/Pratham.github.io/README.md

 # Random
-A repo try to try new things
+A repo to try new things